Frequently Asked Questions

 Uruguay SMS Best Practices, Compliance, and Features

-Market Conditions: Uruguay has a mature mobile market with high smartphone penetration and widespread SMS usage.
-The country's telecommunications landscape is dominated by three major operators: Antel (state-owned), Movistar (Telef??nica), and Claro (Am??rica M??vil).
-While OTT messaging apps like WhatsApp are popular, SMS remains a crucial channel for business communications and authentication services.
-Android devices hold a significant market share advantage over iOS in the region.
+Market Conditions: Uruguay has a mature mobile market with high smartphone penetration and widespread SMS (Short Message Service) usage.
+Three major operators dominate the telecommunications landscape: Antel (state-owned with approximately 50% market share), Movistar (Telefónica, ~30%), and Claro (América Móvil, ~20%).
+While OTT (Over-The-Top) messaging apps like WhatsApp are popular, SMS remains crucial for business communications, OTP (One-Time Password) authentication services, and government notifications.
+Android devices hold a significant market share advantage over iOS in the region (approximately 70% Android vs. 30% iOS as of 2025).

 Uruguay supports basic SMS functionality with some limitations on sender ID options and two-way messaging capabilities.